 The only extant remnant of the Dodge station are the crossbeams and angles filling the space between the individual bridge spans that carry each track, which once supported the west end of the island platform.
 Seen looking west on April 12, 2006, the empty space between the track and underneath the structure east of Dodge Avenue in the foreground, which once housed the east half of the platform and station house, respectively, are also giveaways.
 For a larger view, click here.
 (Photo by William Davidson)

 In 1928, a clearance test was conducted at the Dodge station.
-The North Shore and the St. Paul had agreed to interchange freight cars via the north side "L".
-The regular CRT freight run brought the freight cars from Buena Yard to Kostner where they were turned over to the North Shore.
+The North Shore Line and the St. Paul had agreed to interchange freight cars via the north side "L".
+The regular CRT freight run brought the freight cars from Buena Yard to Kostner where they were turned over to the North Shore Line.
 (Photo from the Phillip F. Cioffi Collection)

 Thanks to J.J.
-Sedelmaier for the information on the station's commercial use.
+Sedelmaier for the information on the stations post-1948 status.